claucece/Secure-Messaging-Summit/README.md

 Nevertheless, we understand that things can change.
 If you have signed up but won't be participating, let us know.

+### Registration form

+To be provided on the 10th of August at 7:00 UTC-5.
+It will close on the 30 of August at 23:00 UTC-5.

+# Format

 ## What we will use